raj-odc-zz/matrix_duplicate_value/README.md

 # Identify repeated value in a matrix
 Ruby program to identify and list the duplicate numbers in a given Matrix

-User should define the matrix size (row and column), assuming user will provide the correct input for the matrix, not provided the validation for checking the valid matrix.
+<b>User should define the matrix size (row and column), assuming user will provide the correct input for the matrix</b>,
+not provided the validation for checking the valid matrix.

 <b>Example input and output </b>